 After 3rd grade, Saxon has 2 numbers for each level which indicates grade and ability level placement.
 For instance, Saxon 5/4 is for average 5th graders or accelerated 4th graders.
 You can determine which level is appropriate for your child by administering the Saxon placement tests.

-Nicole the Math Lady Video Streaming – These are video lessons of the teacher, Nicole, explaining the lessons.
-The previous 2 options are just a whiteboard with the teacher’s voice, but these videos have the teacher on camera, and she’s very engaging.
+Nicole the Math Lady Video Streaming – In these videos, Nicole, teaches the new concepts and does practices problems for each lesson.
+Nicole is very engaging and fun.
 Check out a sample lesson below. *Update: Nicole the Math Lady now has a grading option on her site, which gives students instant feedback on answers as they do their work.

 Saxon Math Pros and Cons

 PROS: The course provides ample review of concepts previously taught.
 There is an emphasis on computation and application of skills, which is helpful with standardized testing and retention of the concepts learned.
-There are great supplementary video options.
-Nicole the Math Lady does a fantastic job of teaching new concepts and the Saxon Teacher CDs contain explanations for how to work out every math problem in the course.
+Nicole the Math Lady is a great option for parents that don’t want to teach the lessons themselves.

 Teaching Textbooks